sfc-aqua/network-architecture-specifications/draft-aqua-network-architecture.md

 Quantum state tags
 ------------------

-Quantum network nodes build shared quantum states.
+Quantum network nodes build end-to-end shared quantum states to delivered to applications, by using partial quantum states.
+Nodes exchange messages to facilitate this process.
 Every quantum state that is operated on based on the contents of a message received from some partner, therefore, MUST have a TAG that can be referred to, serving as the name for the state.

 The TAG MUST be unique within a defined scope.
-As a state, instantiated locally as one or more qubits, belongs, to a RULE, the scope for the tag is the RULE.
+A state instantiated locally as one or more qubits belongs to a RULE.
+The scope for the tag is the RULE.

+The contents of the TAG MAY be opaque to partner nodes, but a receiving Node MUST be able to map the TAG to the physical qubit or qubits currently holding the state.

 Node type definitions
 =====================

+The first architecture concerns only four types of Nodes, described below.
+Eight more types of nodes have been defined in the research literature and will be incorporated in future specifications
+{{rdv-qce-arch}}.

 MEAS
 ----